CognitiveProgrammer/Test_Driven_Development/Sample TDD/Readme.md

-# Module - 3 : A Sample TDD Code in C++ language
+# Module - 3 : A Sample Unit Test Code in C++ language

 ## 1.1 Using Google Test Framework
 *For demonstration purpose, we'll will be using Google Test Framework.
 More details about Google Test Framework can be found HERE(https://github.com/google/googletest)*

 ## 1.2 4 Code Creation

-*Before we can test something, we need to have a code for testing.
+*Lets consider a reference code for which we want to write test code.
 Here we're writing a simple class which takes an input parameter while being constructed and then the test verifies that the class contains the same data all during its lifetime*

 ```
 class MyTest {